rhodesch/project-oriented-workflow/index.md

 - Create a reproducible analysis environment containing common data science tools

 ## Get started
-This document describes automated creation of a self-contained project structure and installation of R, Python and Snakemake and other software used for bioinformatic and data science projects in conda environments.
-Packages installed include 1) r-base and r-essentials, 2) python, JupyterLab and core SciPy packages and 3) Snakemake workflow management system allowing interactive or batch analysis on local, cluster and cloud platforms.
+This repository contains setup scripts to automate the installation of R, Python and Snakemake and other software used for bioinformatic and data science projects in conda environments.
+Setup will install conda (if needed) as well as 1) **R** and the conda-forge r-essentials package, 2) **Python** and core SciPy packages, 3) **Jupyter** Lab and Notebook for interactive R/Python use and 4) **Snakemake** workflow management system.
+Collectively the installed environment will allow reproducible analyses in interactive or batch modes that can be executed on local, cluster and cloud platforms.

+This website aims to walk you through the automated creation of a self-contained project workspace suitable for most bioinformatics and data science analyses.
+The workspace consists of a well-defined directory structure and a software environment designed for reproducible analyses.

+Directory Structure:
+Setup will manage the creation and organize your new project folder and subfolders using a well-documented directory structure (adapted from the Snakemake workflow) that is very useful for most analyses. **Everything within the main project folder is self-contained, isolated from software and configs elsewhere on your system, and will not harm existing software installations**

+Software Environment:
+Setup will also install 1) **R** and the r-essentials package, 2) **Python** and core SciPy packages, 3) **Jupyter** Lab and Notebook for interactive R/Python use and 4) **Snakemake** workflow management system.
+Collectively the installed environment will allow reproducible analyses in interactive or batch modes that can be executed on local, cluster and cloud platforms.
+Importantly, the installed software will be contained in the newly installed conda environment. **They will not conflict with existing installations elsewhere on your system**

+Config Files:
-Setup will also streamline the setup of R within a conda env by creating: project-level .Rprofile and .Renvironment files, a .here file to set project-level working directory in R, and an external R library directory for ad hoc installation of R packages not yet on conda-forge or bioconda channels.
+Setup will also streamline the setup of R within a conda env by creating: _Project-level_ .Rprofile and .Renvironment files, a .here file to set project-level working directory in R, and an external R library directory for ad hoc installation of R packages not yet on conda-forge or bioconda channels. **They will not conflict with existing config files elsewhere on your system**

 Importantly, when you use R with conda you need to stick to conda as much as you can.
 Whenever possible, DON'T LET R INSTALL PACKAGES FOR YOU.
 In other words ALWAYS USE CONDA TO INSTALL THE PACKAGES YOU NEED unless there is not a conda recipe for that package.
 In that case, see below.